oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 <details><summary><b>Self guided student - video introduction</b></summary>
 <p>

-This video is an introduction to the Service mesh basics lab.
+This video is an introduction to the troubleshooting with a Service mesh lab.
 Once you've watched it please press the "Back" button on your browser to return to the labs.

 [![Kubernetes core features lab only setup Introduction Video](https://img.youtube.com/vi/kc1SvmTbvZ8/0.jpg)](https://youtu.be/kc1SvmTbvZ8 "Kubernetes core features lab introduction video")